 This may sound nuts, but after experimenting with recipes all day I often droop at the thought of making dinner.
 All I want is to sink into the sofa with a glass of wine, and have someone whip up something magical for me.
 My husband grills a mean steak, and his pork chops are absolutely perfect, but he's not at all interested in venturing into vegetarian-land.

 On those nights, we either get takeout from a restaurant down the street, or I excavate the refrigerator in search of something I can add to eggs, legumes or grains.
 Some of these last-minute experiments are epic fails, many are ok but not worth repeating.
 But some are amazing.
-And this, my friends, was one of my epic wins from a few years ago – perfect for sharing on #WeekdaySupper, which highlights dinners that can be made in 30 minutes or less.
+And this, my friends, was one of my epic wins.
+And for bonus points, it's ready in 30 minutes or less.

 Easy Swiss Chard Recipe